hyperledger-archives/sawtooth-next-directory/README.md

 ```

-##Development
+## Development

 Docker containers are also available for developers, and are marked with a
 `-dev` tag in their filename.
 There are a few differences between how these
 containers work compared to the defaults:

 - they do not need to be rebuilt when local files change
+- Protobuf files will need to be built locally
-- most dependencies will have to be installed locally
+- some dependencies may need to be installed locally\*
-- _Sawtooth REST API_ and _Sawtooth shell_ containers are included for testing
+- a _Sawtooth shell_ container is included for testing
+- Sawtooth's blockchain REST API will be available at **http://localhost:8080**
-- Rethink's database admin panel is available at **http://localhost:9090**
+- Rethink's database admin panel will be available at **http://localhost:9090**

 To start the dev containers, from the root project directory run: